pratikpawar004/vrinda-store-data-analysis/README.md

 This project demonstrates how Excel can be used for end-to-end data analysis, from data cleaning to visualization and business insights.
 The dashboard enables quick decision-making by providing a clear overview of sales performance.

 ## 👤 Author

-- Pratik Pawar
+**Pratik Pawar**
-- B.Tech Computer Engineering Student
+B.Tech – Computer Engineering
+Aspiring Data Analyst